 Uniform can be ordered via the school uniform provider kids connection.
 This is easy to use system allows parents and carers the choice of ordering uniform via the telephone 01992 587466, online at www.kidsconnection.co.uk or visiting the shop at 14 Market Place, Hertford

 Items can be delivered direct to your home or collected from Barnwell School (during term time only).
-Please see their website for further information
+Please see their website for further information.
+We also hold a uniform sale in July for all parents.

 MOBILE PHONES